hashicorp/pandora/tools/version-bumper/README.md

 * If it's a new Service (that is, we're not defining it already) - we pick the latest version available (preferring a Stable version, but accepting a Preview version if necessary).
 * If we already define that Service, we only add the version if it's a new Stable version.
 New Preview Versions can be added by updating the Config directly.

-This tool is run automagically by Github Actions whenever the Swagger is updated.
+This tool is run automagically by GitHub Actions whenever the Swagger is updated.

 ### How do I add a new version?